KevinPingSydney/feeback-challenge/MyApproach.md

     # add the validation schema, also reuse the zod validation schema
     ## Tested the validation positive and negative scenarios on Postman.
 (Jest testing is out of scope for this challenge)

+# Implemented the status filter using the context approach.

+# Noticed that the TODO request asks to preserve the filter status.
+So, refactor to use URL params approach.

 # Third, work on UI

 TODO: